-Similar to the merging procedures in CoNLL-2008 shared task, source treebanks for our conversion process also includes the PTB, PropBank, and NomBank.
+Similar to the merging procedures in the CoNLL-2008 shared task, source treebanks for our conversion process also include the PTB, PropBank, and NomBank.

-\paragraph{Penn Treebank 3 (PTB)} The Peen Treebank 3 \cite{marcus1993building} consisits of hand-coded parses of the Wall Street Journal (training, development, and test) and a small subset of the Brown corpus \cite{francis1979brown} (out-of-domain, test only).
-The Penn Treebank syntactic annotation includes phrases, part-of-speech (POS), empty category representations of various filler/gap constructions and other phenomena, based on a theoretical perspective similar to that of Government and Binding Theory \cite{chomsky1993lectures}.
+\paragraph{Penn Treebank 3 (PTB)} The Penn Treebank 3 \cite{marcus1993building} consists of hand-coded parses of the Wall Street Journal (training, development, and test) and a small subset of the Brown corpus \cite{francis1979brown} (out-of-domain, test only).
+The Penn Treebank syntactic annotation includes phrases, part-of-speech (POS), and empty category representations of various filler/gap constructions and other phenomena and is based on a theoretical perspective similar to that of Government and Binding Theory \cite{chomsky1993lectures}.
 We follow the standard partition used in syntactic parsing: sections 02-21 for training, section 24 for development, and section 23 for test.
-In addition, three sections (ck01-03) from Brown corpus are used in out-of-domain evaluation setting.
+In addition, three sections (ck01-03) from the Brown corpus are used for out-of-domain evaluation setting.

 \paragraph{Proposition Bank I (PropBank)} The PropBank annotation \cite{propbank} classifies the arguments of all the main verbs in PTB.
-Arguments are numbered (ARG0, ARG1, . . .) based on lexical entries or frames.
+Arguments are numbered (ARG0, ARG1, ...) based on lexical entries or frames.
 Different sets of arguments are assumed for different rolesets.
 Dependent constituents that fall into categories independent of the lexical entries are classified as various types of ARGM (TMP, ADV, etc.).
 Rather than using PropBank directly, we used the version created for the CoNLL-2005 shared task \cite{CoNLL2005}.

 \paragraph{NomBank}